 American Guinea Pig Taxonomy and Classification

-The guinea pigs we keep as pets today belongs to the genus Cavia porcellus, which don’t occur naturally in wild habitats.
+The guinea pigs we keep as pets today belong to the genus Cavia porcellus, which don’t occur naturally in wild habitats.
 It’s probably their wild cousins, Cavia tschudii, that our cute pets originate from.

 American Guinea Pig Habitat

 The domesticated pets are slightly removed from the original guinea pig cousins still found in the wild of south America.
-In the wild, the distant relatives of the American Guinea Pig will happily live in a varity of environments, from mountain grasslands and savannas to forests and bush.
+In the wild, the distant relatives of the American Guinea Pig will happily live in a variety of environments, from mountain grasslands and savannas to forests and bush.

 American Guinea Pig Appearance